In cello lessons, Dr. Lee seeks to:

 In studio class, students can expect to:

-Each fall, the ISU Cello Studio presents a concert of David Popper’s cello music, performed as solos, chamber ensembles, and cello choir.
+Each fall, the Illinois State University Cello Studio presents a concert of David Popper’s cello music, performed as solos, chamber ensembles, and cello choir.
 Middle school and high school students, as well as ISU alumni and other community friends, are invited to join the studio for this celebration of great cello music.
 Visit the Popper Concert and Workshop registration page for more details!

-For undergraduate admission, students should prepare: two contrasting pieces (or movements of larger works) and one short etude for admission to the School of Music.
+For undergraduate admission, students should prepare: two contrasting pieces (or movements of larger works) for admission to the School of Music.
 The following suggestions are representative of acceptable repertoire for undergraduate admission auditions.
-Students should not hesitate to use music similar in nature and difficulty.